What Can You Do With A Human Services Degree? [2021 Guide]

 Bachelor’s in Human Services

 Sometimes, people need a helping hand.
-In a human services program, you’ll learn about being part of support teams that provide assistance to others.
+A human services program can help you learn about being part of support teams that provide assistance to others.

-Human services professionals may work in health clinics, government agencies or nonprofit organizations.
-In an entry-level human services job, you may work directly with clients as a case manager or an intake coordinator.
+Professionals in this field may work in health clinics, government agencies or nonprofit organizations.
+In an entry-level position, you may work directly with clients as a case manager or an intake coordinator.
 As you advance in your organization, you may shift to program development and staff supervision.

 Bachelor’s in Health Services

-A bachelor’s in human services could prepare you for work in a health clinic.
+A bachelor’s in this major can help prepare you for work in a health clinic.
 Even still, if you know you want a career in healthcare, you may prefer to get a health services degree.

 Bachelor’s in Social Work

-While human services professionals often coordinate programs and run service organizations, social workers usually engage directly with clients.
-If you’re interested in doing individual or group work with people in need of support services, consider a bachelor’s degree in social work.
+While human service professionals often coordinate programs and run service organizations, social workers usually engage directly with clients.
+If you’re interested in doing individual or group work with people in need of support services, you may want to consider a bachelor’s degree in social work.

-Your studies will survey human development, behavioral science and sociology.
-There will be classes on working with people one-on-one and in group settings.
-As you learn about case management, you’ll practice conducting intakes, assessments and interviews.
+Topics of study in this degree typically include human development, domestic violence prevention, mental health studies, behavioral science and sociology.
+There will likely be classes on working with people one-on-one and in group settings.
+As you learn about case management, you may practice conducting intakes, assessments and interviews.

 Human Services Careers & Salaries

-The field of human services focuses on helping people.
-During your human services degree program, you’ll learn strategies for meeting people’s basic needs.
-When you join the workforce, you’ll put those ideas into practice.
+The field focuses on helping people.
+Your degree program can help you learn strategies for meeting people’s basic needs, such as mental health assessment and the prevention of domestic violence.
+When you join the workforce, you can put those ideas into practice.

-Nonprofit and community-based organizations are common places of employment for human services professionals.
-You could start as a case manager who coordinates services for clients.
+Nonprofit and community-based organizations are common places of employment for professionals in human services.
+You might start as a case manager who coordinates services for clients.
 Over time, you may be able to move into positions with more responsibility, such as working as a director or being in charge of grant proposals.

 Many government agencies have human services roles to fill.
-Your state’s child welfare agency might need social workers to supervise interactions between parents and children in the foster system.
+Your state’s child welfare agency might need social workers or a child welfare specialist to supervise interactions between parents and children in the foster system.

-Health clinics often hire human services graduates to provide non-clinical services.
-For example, you could work as an intake coordinator who records information on new patients.
-You could also be a care coordinator who serves as a liaison between a client’s various medical providers.
+Health clinics often hire graduates in this field to provide non-clinical services.
+For example, you might work as an intake coordinator who records information on new patients.
+You might also be a care coordinator who serves as a liaison between a client’s various medical providers.

 If you work with people who have disabilities, you might want to pursue certification as a Qualified Intellectual Disability Professional (QIDP).
 Requirements vary by state, but you may need a bachelor’s degree and at least one year of experience.
 This credential may help you get hired for some jobs.